 The test results for each sample, including target compounds (calibrated using reference compounds) and any unknowns present in significant concentrations (> 5 percent of the total peak area) calibrated using the response factor for toluene.

-NOTE
+NOTES

-When reporting results for locations that were monitored using replicate samples, the mean result should be reported for all analytes that agree within 15 percent (see 11).
-Only the higher result should be reported for all other analytes. (see also below)
+1 When reporting results for locations that were monitored using replicate samples, the mean result should be reported for all analytes that agree within 15 percent (see 11).
+Only the higher result should be reported for all other analytes. (see below)

 Other relevant test results – including:

-the most recent multi-level calibration (report and example chromatogram from the lowest level standard),
+the most recent multi-level calibration (report and example chromatogram from the lowest level standard);

-any mid-range, single-level standards analysed during the sample sequence (reports and chromatograms)
+any mid-range, single-level standards analysed during the sample sequence (reports and chromatograms); and

-any field and/or laboratory blank tubes analysed during the sample sequence (reports and chromatograms)
+any field and/or laboratory blank tubes analysed during the sample sequence (reports and chromatograms).

-2 Identify any monitoring locations where replicate samples were collected and where most of the measured target compound concentrations differ by more than 15 percent
+2 Identify any monitoring locations where replicate samples were collected and where most of the measured target compound concentrations differ by more than 15 percent:

-Any unusual features noted during sample collection or analysis
+Any unusual features noted during sample collection or analysis; and